-A course comprises an approved range of modules designed to prepare students for a named award.
+- 2.11 A course comprises an approved range of modules designed to prepare students for a named award.
 A student studying for such an award must be registered for the appropriate course.
 Each course is assigned an approved course title designed to reflect the course's curriculum content.
 A course contains a prescribed set of compulsory and optional modules whose interrelationship is consistent with the design principles set out in the Academic Regulations and is defined on a Course Specification Form.
 A compulsory module is one which a student is required to take and pass (or is awarded credit for) in order to qualify for the named award for which the student is registered.
 Optional modules are those contained within a list of modules from which a student selects and passes (or is awarded credit for) a specified number and at a specified level(s) in order to qualify for the named award and award title.
 A course is managed by a Course Leader.
-A course is

-- assigned to a single Course Group for the purpose of curriculum management and delivery. - 2.10 The Course Specification Form (CSF) contains a definitive statement of the intended learning outcomes (see below for a definition of "learning outcomes", Regulations 2.25 and 2.35) arising from successful completion of a particular course.
+A course is assigned to a single Discipline for the purpose of curriculum management and delivery. - 2.12 The Course Specification Form (CSF) contains a definitive statement of the intended learning outcomes (see below for a definition of "learning outcomes", Regulations 2.27 and 2.38) arising from successful completion of a particular course.
 The CSF summarises the constituent modules for the course, the learning and teaching methods that enable students to achieve the course learning outcomes, and the assessment methods that enable students to demonstrate their achievement.
 The CSF is formally approved during the academic approval process and an extract must be published to students in the appropriate Student Handbook.

-"Course Group"
+"Discipline"

-2.11 A Course Group is the generic term for a group of educationally-related courses which have been combined to provide an intermediate level of curriculum management.
-The identification of a named Course Group enables an academic department to manage consistently and efficiently the learning experience of significant numbers of students registered for the constituent courses, some of which may be delivered in a number of locations.
-Course Groups have a variety of substructures, ranging from clusters of small, normally cognate courses that can sensibly be managed as a single unit, to a single large course with an alternative substructure.
-A Course Group is managed by a Deputy Head of Department.
+2.13 A Discipline is the generic term for a group of educationally-related courses which have been combined to provide an intermediate level of curriculum management.
+The identification of a named Discipline enables an academic school to manage consistently and efficiently the learning experience of significant numbers of students registered for the constituent courses, some of which may be delivered in a number of locations.
+Disciplines have a variety of substructures, ranging from clusters of small, normally cognate courses that can sensibly be managed as a single unit, to a single large course with an alternative substructure.
+A Discipline is managed by a Deputy Head of School.